campg2j003/esv-bible-shortcode-for-wordpress/readme.txt

 'include_heading_horizontal_lines // Default: 'false'
 Applicable only when outputting plain-text.
 Include a line of underscores (___) above each section heading.

-'expire_seconds' // default 1 week.
+'expire_seconds' // Default: set on options page, initial default 1 week.
 The number of seconds until the cached entry expires.
-The number can be suffixed with s (does nothing), m, h, d, or w for second, minute, hour, day, and week, respectively.
-If set to 0, the entry is not cached.
+The number can be suffixed with s (does nothing), m, h, d, or w for seconds, minutes, hours, days, and weeks, respectively.
+If set to 0, the passage is not cached.

-'size_limit' // default none.
+'size_limit' // Default: set on options page, initial default 0, no limit.
-The maximum number of bytes in a cached entry.
-Entries larger than this are not cached.
+The maximum number of bytes in a cached passage.
+Passages larger than this are processed but not cached.
+0=no limit.

-'remove'
+'remove' // Default: false.
-If "true", the entry is removed from the cache.
+If "true", the specified passage is removed from the cache.
+The key for the passage is generated from the specified URL, so the scripture reference, and most of the other options determine the key.
+So if a passage was fetched as "John 3:16-21", then specifying  "John 3:16-20,21" will not remove it.

-'debug' // default false.
+'debug' // Default: false.
-If "true", a message is printed giving information about how the entry is handled.
+If 'true', a message is included in the displayed text giving information about how the request was processed.

 == Changelog ==

+= 1.0.22 =
+* Encapsulated functions in a class.
+* Added an options page.
+* Changed min WordPress version to 2.7.
+* Added a version constant.
+* Added expire_seconds_limit option.
+It can have the same letter suffixes as expire_seconds.
+* A checkbox on the options page causes options to be set to "factory" defaults on the next plugin activation.
+* Added validate function, validates expire_seconds , expire_seconds_limit, and size_limit.
+* Wrote static method expire_to_seconds to convert the expire fields into seconds.
+* If the 'debug' and 'remove' options are set to the string 'false', they are set to false.
+* Refactored expire_seconds_limit code in esv_shortcode_class::esv.

 = 1.0.21 =
 * Added option to cache passages.  uses the transients API, uses "esv" . md5(URL that fetches the passage).